Saima-Naseem/ML-Models/README.md

 2. Upload it to your Google Colab
 3. Run all cells in order (top to bottom)
 4. View printed MSE/R² scores and the final plot

----

-*More models will be added here as the assignment progresses.*